-6. Determining the Date for the Second and all Subsequent Continuing Reviews expires.
+6. Determining the Date for the Second and all Subsequent Continuing Reviews

+For all subsequent continuing reviews of a study, the IRB will perform a continuing review and may re-approve (with or without conditions) the protocol within 30 days before the IRB approval period expires.
 In this instance, the IRB will retain the anniversary of the expiration date of the initial IRB approval as the expiration date of each subsequent one-year approval period.
 This is done in order to keep the expiration date of the IRB approval period constant from year to year.